kristofzerbe/kiko.io/source/_posts/2025/Discoveries-34-JS-Libraries.md

 It is possible to operate a web app in a browser using the keyboard, but it only feels like an app when the developer provides hotkeys for important functions.
 This lib helps to create custom keyboard shortcuts, for example <code>new shortcut({ctrl: false, alt: false, shift: false, meta: false, key: "A", fn: ()=>{ alert("Hello World") }})</code>
 {% enddiscovery %}

-{% discovery "MapLibre GL JS" "MapLibre Organization" "maplibre-gl-js" Discoveries-34-JS-Libraries maplibre-gl-js.png %}
+{% discovery "MapLibre GL JS" "MapLibre Organization" "https://maplibre.org/maplibre-gl-js/docs/" Discoveries-34-JS-Libraries maplibre-gl-js.png %}
 Open source map solutions are rare and difficult to find among the many paid stuff available.
 Leaflet is a really good solution, and MapLibre doesn't want to let it grab all the attention.
 It's written in TypeScript and promises a good performance, due to GPU-accelerated vector tile rendering.
 {% enddiscovery %}